-- Salesforce ABC’s
+- Salesforce ABC’s (Salesforce terminology to consult)

 With in-person training, it’s best to keep it short so that your team can stay focused on a specific scenario or topic.
 Whenever applicable, showcase real business processes with real data so your users can get a better feel of the platform.

 3. Leverage Executive Support